brunocbr/premarkable/README.md

 ## A Simple Markdown Previewer

 Premarkable is a lightweight Markdown previewer inspired by the excellent Marked App for the Mac.
-It allows you to view your Markdown files rendered as HTML in real-time, making it easy to write and preview your content without the need for constant saving and refreshing.
+It allows you to view your Markdown files rendered as HTML in real-time, making it easy to write and preview your content.

 ### Features